 In particular, our operations are directly, and indirectly through our customers, subject to various federal and state fraud and abuse laws, including, without limitation, the federal Anti-Kickback Statute, the federal False Claims Act, and physician sunshine laws and regulations and patient privacy regulations, including the EU General Data Protection Regulation and the California Consumer Privacy Act (CCPA), as described in "Item 1.
 Business - Government Regulation" of our Annual Report.
 Because of the breadth of these laws and the narrowness of the statutory exceptions and safe harbors available, it is possible that some of our business activities could be subject to challenge under one or more of such laws.
 For instance, as we and our employees increasingly use social media tools as a means of communication with the public, there is a risk that the use of social media by us or our employees to communicate about our products or business may cause to be found in violation of applicable laws, despite our attempts to monitor such social media communications through company policies and guidelines.
 In addition, our employees may knowingly or inadvertently make use of social media in ways that may not comply with our company policies or other legal or contractual requirements, which may give rise to liability, lead to the loss of trade secrets or other intellectual property, or result in public exposure of personal information of our employees, clinical trial patients, customers, and others.
 If our operations are found to be in violation of any of the laws described above or any other governmental regulations that apply to us, we may be subject to penalties, including civil and criminal penalties, damages, fines, exclusion from participation in government health care programs, such as Medicare and Medicaid, imprisonment, disgorgement of profits, and the curtailment or restructuring of our operations.
-If any governmental sanctions, fines or penalties are imposed, or if we do not prevail in any possible civil or criminal litigation, our business, operating results, financial condition and our reputation could be harmed.
-In addition, responding to any action will likely result in a significant diversion of management's attention and resources and an increase in professional fees.
+If any governmental sanctions, fines or penalties are imposed, or if we do not prevail in any possible civil or cr

 Our research and development activities, including our process and analytical development activities in our quality control laboratory, and our and our third-party manufacturers' and suppliers' activities involve the controlled storage, use, and disposal of hazardous materials, including the components of our product candidates, such as viruses, and other hazardous compounds, which subjects us to laws and regulations governing such activities.
 In some cases, these hazardous materials and various wastes resulting from their use are stored at our or our manufacturers' facilities pending their use and disposal.
 We cannot eliminate the risk of contamination, which could cause an interruption of our commercialization efforts, research and development efforts, and business operations or environmental damage that could result in costly clean-up and liabilities under applicable laws and regulations governing the use, storage, handling, and disposal of these materials and specified waste products.
-We cannot guarantee that the safety procedures utilized by us and our thirdparty manufacturers for handling and disposing of these materials comply with the standards prescribed by these laws and regulations, or eliminate the risk of accidental contamination or injury from these materials.
+We cannot guarantee that the safety procedures utilized by us and our third-party manufacturers for handling and disposing of these materials and specified waste products.
+We cannot guarantee that the regulations, or eliminate the risk of accidental contamination or injury from these materials.
 In such an event, we may be held liable for any resulting damages-and such liability could exceed our resources-and state or federal or other applicable authorities may curtail our use of certain materials and/or interrupt our business operations.
 Furthermore, environmental laws and regulations are complex, change frequently, and have tended to become more stringent.
 We cannot predict the impact of such changes and cannot be certain of our future compliance.
 We do not currently carry biological or hazardous waste insurance coverage.